Longcroft School: History

-Longcroft School has served the community of Beverley and the villages of the wider rural area since it was officially opened in 1951.
+Longcroft School opened as a purpose designed Secondary School in 1949, initially with 304 pupils.
+The second phase of the building was completed in September 1950, bringing the total of the school roll up to 708.
+The school was designed by Mr K. F. Giraud, the County Architect.
+The official opening of the school was held on 9 May 1951.
+A new building for a Junior Department or Lower School was opened in January 1958 for children ages 11–13.
 In 2001 it was accredited with the specialist status of a Performing Arts College (re-accredited in 2006 and 2009), which brought with it the funds to increase class-room space, develop a fully working theatre in the school hall and extend links to the wider community and feeder primary schools.
 In more recent years, Longcroft acquired funding from the East Riding of Yorkshire Council and the Football Foundation to build a new sports hall and all-weather pitch.
 The facilities available at the school are used by many community groups and organisations during evenings, at weekends and during school holidays.
 The school changed its name to Longcroft School at some time between 2009 and 2012, as it was no longer a Performing Arts College.
 In 2015 it changed names again to become Longcroft School and Sixth Form College.